Skip to content

 Encoding

-While mark properties are static, i.e., same for all mark instances, encoding allows for mapping data to the visual channels.
+While mark properties are static, i.e., same for all mark instances, encoding allows for mapping data to visual channels and using data-driven visual encoding.

 It's worth noting that while all visual encoding channels are also available as static properties, not all properties can be used for encoding.
 Only certain properties are suitable for encoding data in a meaningful way.